cchitsiang/awesome-stars/topics.md

 - [hyperjumptech/retter](https://github.com/hyperjumptech/retter) - RETTER is a simple server that provides circuit breaking for Web Applications.
 By using a CircuitBreaker in your web solution, you make your solution tobe more fault-tolerant, reliable and resilient t
 - [fullstackhero/blazor-starter-kit](https://github.com/fullstackhero/blazor-starter-kit) - Clean Architecture Template for Blazor WebAssembly Built with MudBlazor Components.
 - [vadimdemedes/tailwind-rn](https://github.com/vadimdemedes/tailwind-rn) - 🦎 Use Tailwind CSS in React Native projects
-- [ciceksepetitech/sqlapi](https://github.com/ciceksepetitech/sqlapi) - SQL API is designed to be able to run queries on databases without any configuration by simple HTTP call.
+- [ciceksepetitech/sqlapi](https://github.com/ciceksepetitech/sqlapi) - The SQL API, designed for effortless execution of queries on databases, requires only a straightforward HTTP call, devoid of any additional configuration.
 - [dreymonde/NiceNotifications](https://github.com/dreymonde/NiceNotifications) - 🔔 Create rich local notifications experiences on iOS with incredible ease
 - [devpato/tech-podcasts-list](https://github.com/devpato/tech-podcasts-list) - List of Tech Podcasts.
 - [UiPath/CoreWF](https://github.com/UiPath/CoreWF) - WF runtime ported to work on .NET 6